Skip to main content

 3. Stomach pain, nausea, and gas

-In some people, Premarin can cause stomach pain, nausea, and gas
+In some people, Premarin can cause stomach pain, nausea, and gas.

 4. Vaginal discharge

-Up to 5% of people report an increase in vaginal discharge or irritation of the vagina (vaginitis) while using Premarin.
+Increased vaginal discharge or irritation of the vagina (vaginitis) can happen while taking Premarin.
 In most cases, these side effects aren’t serious.
 But they can be bothersome and make sexual activity painful.
-Sometimes, these symptoms can be a sign of infection.
-If you notice an odor or change in the color or feel of the discharge, contact your healthcare provider.

 5. Pain